 - The effect of an opt-out is that the UPC will have no jurisdiction over the patent concerned.
 The relevant national courts will continue to have sole jurisdiction, as at present.

 - If a patent is not opted out then, during the transition period, it may still be litigated in national courts, and it may also be litigated in the UPC.
-A decision of a national court will take effect only with regard to the country designation for which that court has jurisdiction, but a decision of the UPC will take effect across all the country designations (for signatory countries) in the patent bundle.
+A decision of a national court will take effect only with regard to the country designation for which that court has jurisdiction, but a decision of the UPC will take effect across all the designations for contracting member states to the UPC Agreement in the patent bundle.

 - An opt-out is effective for the life of the patent.
-Provided no national litigation has been commenced using any of the country designations in the period following the commencement of the UPC, the opted-out patent may be opted back in to the UPC system at any time (but it may not be opted out again thereafter).
+Provided no national litigation has been commenced within any of the contracting member states to the UPC Agreement in the period following the commencement of the UPC, the opted-out patent may be opted back in to the UPC system at any time (but it may not be opted out again thereafter).

-- When the transition period ends, it will no longer be possible to commence proceedings in national courts on patents that have not been opted out.
-The only proceedings allowed will be in the UPC.
+- When the transition period ends, it will no longer be possible to commence proceedings in national courts of contracting member states to the UPC Agreement within patents that have not been opted out.
+The only proceedings allowed for such designations will be in the UPC.

-- Proceedings in the UPC offer the advantage that any remedy (for instance an injunction and/or damages) will be automatically effective across all the country designations in the bundle.
-Similarly, they have the disadvantage that any finding of non-infringement or invalidity will also be effective across all the country designations.
+- Proceedings in the UPC offer the advantage that any remedy (for instance an injunction and/or damages) will be automatically effective across all the contracting member state designations in the bundle.
+Similarly, they have the disadvantage that any finding of non-infringement or invalidity will also be effective across those same designations.
 Patents that have not been opted out may therefore offer a more cost-effective target for an attack on validity in the UPC than the individual country designations.

 - It remains to be seen whether there will be other advantages and disadvantages of litigating a patent in the UPC, as much will depend on how the court implements its rules of procedure, and on judicial attitudes towards procedural matters and remedies.